 • Autonomic dysfunction is common in individuals with idiopathic hypersomnia.

-Night sleep in idiopathic hypersomnia is typically long and consists of an average of 10 hours or more (up to 19 hours) (124).
-The nocturnal sleep is generally undisturbed in contrast to patients with narcolepsy, a condition in which fragmented nocturnal sleep is common (02).
-Nocturnal sleep is usually consolidated with sleep efficiencies exceeding 85% and normal distribution of NREM and REM sleep stages.
+Night sleep in idiopathic hypersomnia is typically long and consists of an average of 10 hours or more (up to 19 hours) (135).
+The nocturnal sleep is generally undisturbed in contrast to patients with narcolepsy, a condition in which fragmented nocturnal sleep is common (76).
+Nocturnal sleep is usually consolidated with sleep efficiencies exceeding 85%, short sleep-onset latency, higher proportion of REM sleep (commensurate with the prolonged sleep durations), and a lower proportion of type 3 narcolepsy sleep (101; 76).
 Awakening is often difficult, even with the use of sophisticated alarm clocks, and patients may describe morning disorientation in time and space, slowing of thought and speech, and inappropriate “automatic” behaviors lasting from several minutes to an hour or more, which is a state referred to as “sleep drunkenness”.
-The presence of sleep drunkenness has been reported in 36% to 52% of patients with idiopathic hypersomnia (08; 121).
-Of significance, patients may report hypnagogic hallucinations and sleep paralysis, confirming that these symptoms are not specific to narcolepsy (02; 14).
+The presence of sleep drunkenness has been reported in 36% to 52% of patients with idiopathic hypersomnia (08; 132).
+Of significance, patients may report hypnagogic hallucinations and sleep paralysis, suggesting that these symptoms are not specific to narcolepsy (02; 15).
 An interesting association in some patients with idiopathic hypersomnia is the presence of what appears to be autonomic nervous system dysregulation, which includes orthostatic hypotension, headaches, perceived temperature dysregulation, and Raynaud-type phenomena (06).
-Like narcolepsy, idiopathic hypersomnia is often associated with depressive symptoms (32).
+Like narcolepsy, idiopathic hypersomnia is often associated with depressive symptoms (35).

-Idiopathic hypersomnia is usually a chronic, persistent disorder (14).
-However, a study suggested that symptom remission rates of nearly 33% were noted on 5-year follow up (52), which is in accordance with the results of repeated MSLT assessments in this patient population (118; 66).
-The complications of idiopathic hypersomnia are mostly related to impairment in daytime functioning due to the excessive sleepiness with significant impact on social, professional, and employment-related activities.
+Idiopathic hypersomnia is usually a chronic, persistent disorder (15; 124).
+However, a study suggested that symptom remission rates of nearly 33% were noted on 5-year follow up (58), which is in accordance with the results of repeated MSLT assessments in this patient population (129; 73).
+The complications of idiopathic hypersomnia are mostly related to impairment in daytime functioning due to the excessive sleepiness with significant impact on social, professional, and employment-related activities (124).
 The greatest mortality risk with idiopathic hypersomnia remains falling asleep while driving or fatigue-associated driving impairment (06).

 A 23-year-old woman presented with a 2-year history of excessive daytime sleepiness.
 She reported that she “never” felt refreshed and had significant difficulty awakening from sleep.
 This caused difficulty with her ability to finish college.
 Her usual bedtime was 10 PM, and she was awoken by her mother by 7 AM.
 If not awoken by her parent, she would sleep until 10 AM or longer.
 She reported having a regular sleep schedule and no difficulty with sleep onset or sleeping through the night.
 After she was awoken, she reported feeling excessively sleepy, including feeling “sleep drunk,” which typically lasted 2 to 3 hours.
 She denied any nightmares, restless legs symptoms, cataplexy, hypnagogic hallucinations, or sleep paralysis.
 She drank 6 to 8 double espressos in the morning and coffee throughout the day without a favorable effect.
 The patient was unable to keep a job due to the sleepiness.
 She had been exposed to hexane and had developed a neuropathy that had been improving.
 Her family history was unremarkable, and review of systems was normal.